-Building a billion-dollar business is every startup founder's dream.
-But the road to success is often paved with failures.
+Building a billion-dollar business is the dream of every startup founder.
+But let’s be real: the road to success is often a bumpy ride filled with failures and hard lessons.

 1. Recognize When to Pivot

-Instagram started as a location-based app called Burbn.
-It was complex, over-engineered, and had too many features.
+Instagram didn’t start as the photo-sharing giant we know today.
+It began as a location-based app called Burbn.
+And let’s be honest—it wasn’t exactly a hit.
+The app was cluttered, over-engineered, and had way too many features. 😬

 2. Solve a Problem, No Matter How Small